Paddy Power Betfair has said that the integration of its businesses is on track following its £6 billion merger earlier this year.

-Shares in the company were sharply higher in Dublin trade today.
+Shares in the company were sharply lower in Dublin trade today as the figures disappointed investors.